Working with Children

 Who will undertake the CAF?

-The CAF will be used by a range or staff working in children's services.
+The CAF will be used by a range or staff working with children.
 It is anticipated that most will be undertaken by those working in universal services; schools, nurseries, various health settings, community and voluntary agencies.

 When is a CAF not appropriate?